enrilwang/elec5619-backend/README.md

-## A quick guide on how to run your application
+## A quick guide on how to run our application
 #### Frontend:
 We use Vue.js as presentation layer, in order to compile and run the project successfully, you should make sure the **NPM** has been installed successfully in your computer.